api3dao/oev-docs/docs/reference/oev-network/searchers/submit-bids.md

     hexlify(randomBytes(32)) // Random nonce
   );

-  // Placing our bid with the auction house on OEV testnet const placedbidTx = await OevAuctionHouse.placeBidWithExpiration(
+  // Placing our bid on the OEV network const placedbidTx = await OevAuctionHouse.placeBidWithExpiration(
     bidTopic, // The bid topic of the auctioneer instance parseInt(CHAIN_ID), // Chain ID of the dAPI proxy